symbolicdata/symbolicdata.github.io/LocalSparqlEndpoint.markdown

 ` select distinct ?s from `<http://symbolicdata.org/Data/People/>` where {?s ?p ?o}`

 It should list the URIs of all people stored in the SD People knowledge base.
 Compare your output with that from <http://symbolicdata.org:8890/sparql>

-Adapt the Perl files in the src/vsql directory for several standard service tasks.
-E.g., to load the data into your Virtuoso database, call

-` perl loaddata.pl | isql-vt 1111 dba YourVerySecretPassword`

 ### Useful remarks